Allegri fumes after late Juventus lapse

-The result saw Juve's lead at the top of Serie A cut to nine points, capping a disappointing week in which Allegri's men also were beaten 3-0 by Atalanta in the Coppa Italia in midweek.
+The result saw Juve's lead at the top of Serie A cut to nine points, capping a disappointing week in which Allegri's men also were beaten 3-0 by Atalanta in the Coppa Italia on Wednesday.

-"It was the first time this back four had played together and we didn't help the centre-backs, always leaving them in one-on-one situations," Allegri said, having given Leonardo Spinazzola a start along with new loan signing Martin Caceres.
+"It was the first time this back four had played together and we didn't help the centre-backs, always leaving them in one-on-one situations," Allegri told DAZN, having given Leonardo Spinazzola a start along with new loan signing Martin Caceres.

 "They need to realise there is no shame in hoofing the ball into the stands if needs be.